Glitch752/Quiz-app/README.md

 # Quiz-app

-Very simple quiz-taking application like quizlet or kahoot, using firebase to store data in the cloud.
+This is a simple quiz application I made using firebase to store data in the cloud.
+In the future, I may turn this into something like [Gimkit](https://www.gimkit.com/) with games based around solving questions, but for now it's just simple quizzes.

 ## Screenshots